Angel Mounds

 Field trip admission is free for pre-scheduled, accredited schools and homeschool groups of 10 or more Indiana K-12 students.
 Members of the Indiana Association of Homeschool Educators receive free daily admission with proof of membership.
 Call 812.853.3956 to schedule your visit.

-Academic topics covered include Prehistoric Native American culture (Mississippian ca. 1000-1400 A.D.), archaeology, nature and star lore.
+Academic topics covered include Pre-Columbian Native American history (Mississippian ca. 800-1600 A.D.), archaeology, nature and star lore.

 Learn more